Med16-11/Med16-11/README.md

 - 🌱 I’m currently learning **Artificial Intelligence and Machine Learning**

-- 👯 I’m looking to collaborate on **any projects in which I can help**
+- 👯 I’m looking to collaborate on **any projects in which I can help**.

 - 💬 Ask me about **Frontend Development**